 There are many popular lakes across Idaho, but Priest Lake in the panhandle section of the state is one of The Dyrt campers’ favorites.
 Named for the Jesuit priests that settled nearby in the 1840s, it’s a 19-mile scenic body of water that can settle into a smooth pane of glass.
 Priest Lake State Park is divided into units, including the Lionhead Unit at the north end of the lake and Indian Creek near the center; there are more than 150 campsites total.

 “It was Wednesday, in early summer.
 No other campsites were occupied on Upper Priest, we were the only ones there.
-As dusk deepened, the stars came out and the lake was so calm is was a perfect mirror.
-The stars were visible in the lake.
-Down became up and up was down and all was well in the world for a time that evening on Upper Priest!” — The Dyrt camper Francie M.Camp Here
+As dusk deepened, the stars came out and the lake was so calm is was a perfect mirror.” — The Dyrt camper Francie M.Camp Here

 Located in the eastern end of the state, not far from Yellowstone National Park, Flat Rock is set among extinct volcanos and in lodgepole pine forest.
 Water is everywhere, from fish-friendly Henry’s Lake to several fishing streams, and the towering Mesa Falls is a short drive away.
 Campsites have electric hookups and services are nearby.

 “This is a busy campground.
 It is perfect for floating, fly fishing, and ATV riders.
 I even got some good mountain biking in.
-There is a canoe/float rental right next door.
-Despite all the activity – the sites feel more secluded than most camp grounds and are nothing less than relaxing! ” — The Dyrt camper Haylea A.Camp Here
+There is a canoe/float rental right next door.” — The Dyrt camper Haylea A.Camp Here

 Despite the violent name—it comes from a historic event from when Oregon Trail pioneers fought with Native Americans nearby—Massacre Rock is now a placid destination on the Snake River, near Craters of the Moon National Monument.
 This Idaho campground is full of amenities like a disc golf course, cabins, and hiking trails.
 Register Rock, a short drive away, contains the etched signatures of Oregon Trail travelers.

 “Brought our fishing poles and although we didn’t catch anything, was well worth it.
 Be sure to go up to Register Rock up the road!
-So much history here.
 Highly recommend!” — The Dyrt camper Kali D.Camp Here

 Salmon River Campground straddles Highway 75 near the town of Stanley and is a destination for soakers; besides being on the river itself, this Idaho campground is near a number of hot springs.
 The dry hills and landscape are dotted with lodgepole pine in the Sawtooth National Forest.